pmihaly/shopping-cart-recommendation-engine/README.md

     - [x] ~~xi builds & uploads docker image to ecr~~ ci builds zip
   - [x] api gateway
   - [ ] initializing products and carts (weekly scheduled lambda)
+    - [ ] deleting the db - has to be in the script
   - [ ] serving frontend